Welcome to HackerRank

 4. Click the title of a Question to view the complete problem description.

-6. From the different Library sections, you can add Questions to a Test by clicking on the checkbox next to the Question and selecting 'Add to test'.
+6. From the different Library sections, you can add Questions to a Test by clicking on the three dots next to the Question and selecting 'Add to test'.

 8. In the My Company questions section, hover your mouse over a Question, and click Edit to modify a Question.
 You can only modify the Questions created by you or your HackerRank Team members.
 Refer: Edit a Question for more information.